-I have spent the past 17 years building the brand equity, strategy and storytelling for companies like Speedo, J. Crew, Madewell, Patagonia, Gitman Bros., Basil Hayden’s, Maxwell House Coffee, Airstream, Lands’ End.
-Today, I am the Vice President of Brand for Aparium Hotel Group.
+I have spent the past 20 years building the brand equity, strategy and storytelling for companies like Speedo, J. Crew, Madewell, Patagonia, Gitman Bros., Basil Hayden’s, Maxwell House Coffee, Airstream, and Lands’ End.

 I’m a big picture thinker, focused on the 10,000 foot view, and I often find myself facilitating as the acting or interim CMO or CCO (Creative/Communications).
 I specialize in brand development: creation of the brand book; internal and external communications; PR; overseeing the creation of the brand’s look, feel and verbiage; shaping the mission, vision and values; aligning with cause marketing efforts; exploring potential brand partnerships; developing and overseeing the hiring and training of additional roles related to brand, communications, design, marketing and additional creative roles as needed; crafting of enticing job descriptions; developing org charts for existent and future organizations.

 I am also known to be excellent counsel to senior leadership and investors, adept at providing guidance and oversight as to brand potential, strategies and extensions.
 I’m a strategically-minded, holistically-approaching idea guy.
 I can come in and quickly stretch a brand, unearthing realms previously unthinkable.
 I’m not a full-time executor, but I am an excellent manager of execution teams.